m5stack/m5-docs/en/product-documents/units/m5go_unit_env.rst

-M5GO ENV
+Unit ENV
 ===========

 DESCRIPTION
 -----------

-The M5GO ENV is a environment sensor for M5GO that can easily detect temperature, humidity and air pressure with M5GO Core, including temperature and humidity sensor and absolute barometric pressure sensor.
+The Unit ENV is a environment sensor for M5GO that can easily detect temperature, humidity and air pressure with M5GO Core, including temperature and humidity sensor and absolute barometric pressure sensor.